 Q: What are your opening times?

-A: Most offices are open from 9.30am to 4.30pm, but please check opening hours for your local office.
+A: Most offices are open from 9.30am to 4.30pm, but please check opening hours for your local service.

 Q: Do I need an appointment?